JaeHunRo/topic-threads/app/controllers/README.md

 #### GET all comments a particular user has posted: /api/comment/user
-Sorted in most-recent order. **IMPORTANT: note that the response is contained under 'comment' in the JSON object:
+Sorted in most-recent order. **IMPORTANT: note that the response is contained under 'comments' in the JSON object:
 ```
 {
 	comments: {